dmiau/Personalized-Compass/Compass[transparent]/README.txt

 * map cannot be zoomed to too fine [3:44]
 * message needs to be corrected [4:33PM]

+- unlock the TestManager in cleanTestEnv [5:41PM]
+- wedge labels can be too close (applied a hack) [6:28PM]
+- disable next (stay enabled only in dev mode)
+- need a press enter, annoying (fixed) [9:16PM]
+- strange sequence in starting a test [9:39PM]
+- distance answer label is wrong (iOS) (9:39PM)
+- orientation answer should be between 0 and 360 [9:39PM]
+- distance estimation truth is wrong [9:40PM]

 ***** Working
 - fix the max base length
 MATLAB data checking tools?
 MATLAB data summarizer